TusharGaonkar/AdvenTour-Frontend/README.md

 5. Start the development server: `npm run start`
 6. Project will be live at `http://localhost:5173`

-⚠️Please note that some of the redirects from the backend might not work in development mode, for example the Google authentication and the booking success redirect to the bookings page.
+Please note that some of the redirects from the backend might not work in development mode, for example the Google authentication and the booking success redirect to the bookings page.

-Please note that google
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!--Contributing -->